Adam Scott (golfer): European Tour

+PGA Tour

 Scott played less frequently on the European Tour from 2006 onwards, focusing more on the PGA Tour.
 He had a successful year, recording one victory alongside three runners up finishes and three-third places.
 He finished tied third at the PGA Championship, which was his best showing at a major championship.
 He then went on later in the year to finish tied second at the WGC-American Express Championship, finishing eight strokes behind Tiger Woods.
 At the end of the year, Scott won the season-ending Tour Championship by three strokes for his fourth career PGA Tour win and finished third on the PGA Tour money list for 2006.

 The 2007 season started for Scott with a second-place finish at the season opening Mercedes Benz Championship in Hawaii behind Vijay Singh.
 After this, Scott reached his career high ranking of world number three.
 He then won for the fifth time on the PGA Tour, the week before the Masters, at the Shell Houston Open.
 After hitting his tee shot into the water on the 72nd hole, he made a 48-foot par putt to seal a three stroke victory over Stuart Appleby and Bubba Watson.
 He then played consistently for the rest of the year, qualifying for all four FedEx Cup playoff events and finishing 10th in the final standings.